Saturday, September 6, 2025

 3. Develop tailored immunization plans that incorporate the latest vaccine recommendations for highrisk populations.

-Drs: Lin, Halperin, Palmay, Boivin
+Lin, Halperin, Palmay, Boivin

-03:15 PM Closing Remarks Dr. Scott Halperin
+03:15 PM Closing Remarks Scott Halperin

 Non Accredited Agenda : Saturday, September 06, 2025